Glenn Stok has tinnitus and did a lot of research to understand its complications. He shares his knowledge for those

 Although inconclusive, I posted the results in another article: 15 Possible Causes of Tinnitus: Survey Results.

-I feel a good doctor would have an interest in this.
+I feel a reliable doctor would have an interest in this.
 After all, they are entirely clueless at present.
 Wouldn't they want to be the first to discover the answers?

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.